observingClouds/eurec4a_snd/README.md

 - convert and visualize BUFR and Vaisala MW41 rawdata (`.mwx`)
 - interpolate sounding data
 - correct and quality control soundings

+A generalized version of this repository has evolved at https://github.com/observingClouds/pysonde.

 While most of the scripts can be applied to every sounding that exists in the BUFR or mwx format, some of the postprocessing scripts are specific to the EUREC4A campaign and can only serve as a guidance for other studies.